Updated on May 28 with additional details on closure timing.

-PSA: All Starbucks stores in the United States (more than 8,000 of them) will be closed on May 29.
-That's a Tuesday, so if you require caffeine to make it through the week, plan accordingly.
+PSA: All company-owned Starbucks stores in the United States (more than 8,000 of them) will be closed on the afternoon of May 29.
+Plan accordingly.

 They're closing for a good reason.
 The company will be conducting racial-bias education "geared toward preventing discrimination in our stores," according to a statement from Starbucks.
 The training will involve more than 175,000 employees and, in the future, will be given to new employees as they are hired.